Blendify/blender-manual/trunk/blender_docs/manual/files/data_blocks.rst

    Custom Properties panel.

-Custom properties are a way to store your own metadata in Blender's data-blocks which can be used for rigging (where bones and objects can have custom properties driving other properties), and Python scripts, where it's common to define new settings not available in Blender.
+Custom properties are a way to store your own data in Blender's data-blocks.
+It can be used for rigging (where bones and objects can have custom properties driving other properties), and Python scripts, where it's common to define new settings not available in Blender.

 Only certain data supports custom properties: